scm-manager/scm-manager/docs/en/development/cli-guideline.md

 There are different options on how to handle errors.
 You can use the TemplateRender and print the errors or exception messages to stderr channel.

-But you also can you throw the exception directly inside your execution.
+However, you also can throw an exception directly inside your execution.
 These exceptions will be handled by the CliExceptionHandler and will be printed to the stderr channel based on a specific template.

 ## Validation